MrGhabi/FundMate/README.md

 **Prerequisites**:
 - Base portfolio must exist (run normal mode first for the base date)
 - Trade confirmation files must be preprocessed with standard naming: `TC-{YYYY-MM-DD}-{original_name}.xlsx`

+## WEB UI

+FundMate ships with a Flask-based dashboard that lives inside the `src.webapp` package.
+After completing the editable install (`pip install -e .`) and installing the optional extras (`pip install -e .[web]`), all resources (templates/static assets) are importable regardless of your working directory.

+- **Development server**: `./run_web.sh 5000` (defaults to `localhost:5000`, hot reload enabled).
+- **Direct Python entrypoint**: `python -m src.webapp.app` (respects the same configuration as the shell script).
+- **Production**: `gunicorn -c gunicorn.conf.py src.webapp.app:app`.

+The web UI reads from the standard output directory (`./out/result/<date>`).
+Make sure you have processed at least one broker statement or injected trade-confirmation results before launching the UI.
 - Use `src/scripts/rename_trade_confirmations.py` to preprocess files if needed

 ## TRADE CONFIRMATION FILE PREPROCESSING